Emanuel Goldenweiser

-Emanuel Alexsndrovich Goldenweiser (July 31, 1883, in Kiev – March 31, 1953), father was a prominent member of the Kiev bar.
+Emanuel Alexandrovich Goldenweiser (July 31, 1883, in Kiev – March 31, 1953, in Princeton, New Jersey) was a leading American economist in the first half of the twentieth century.

+Goldenweiser's father was a prominent member of the Kiev bar.
 The family was modestly wealthy and cosmopolitan.
 Upon graduation from the First Kiev Gymnasium in 1902, Emanuel followed his older brother, Alexander (Shura), to the United States.
 He received a BA from Columbia University in 1903, and MA from Cornell in 1905, and a PhD from Cornell in 1907.
 His PhD thesis subject was "Russian Immigration to the U.S." (Roughly two million Jews emigrated from Russia between 1880 and 1920; many came to the U.S.) He became a U.S. citizen in the same year.

-In 1916 he married for a second time, his first marriage, to the sister of the wife of his older brother, Shura, having ended in divorce in 1912.
+In 1916, he married for a second time, his first marriage, to the sister of the wife of his older brother, Shura, having ended in divorce in 1912.
 Pearl (Ann) Allen of Luray, Virginia, and Emanuel had two children, Margaret in 1917, and Alexander (Lex) in 1922.